We’re here to help

 Contact your regional county municipality (RCM), your municipal office or the authority that manages the Local Investment Fund in your RCM.
 A contact list is available on the program’s webpage.

 How do I apply for the Concerted temporary action program for businesses?

 Contact your account or project manager directly if you are a client of Investissement Québec.
 If you are not already a client, get in touch with your financial institution, which will then contact Investissement Québec.

-The Assistance for Businesses in Regions Under Maximum Alert (AERAM) allows eligible businesses to apply for loan forgiveness to cover their core operating costs.
-The loan forgiveness can reach up to 80% of the loan, or $15,000.
+The Emergency Assistance for Small and Medium-Sized Businesses program is a measure that allows eligible businesses to apply for a loan forgiveness to pay their fixed costs.
+The loan forgiveness can reach 100% of the monthly fixed costs up to a maximum of $15,000 per month, not to exceed 80% of the loan amount.

 AERAM is a component of the Emergency Assistance for Small and Medium-Sized Businesses program (PAUPME) and the Concerted Temporary Action Program for Businesses (PACTE).
 So to take advantage of AERAM, you must first apply for and obtain a loan under the PAUPME or PACTE programs.
 You can learn more about these programs in the “Loan or loan guarantee” section of this page.

 Note: You can only apply for the AERAM to cover fixed costs incurred since December 20, 2021.
 It can be applied for up to 4 weeks after the business resumes operations.